Amazon raises stakes for rivals with one-day delivery goal after profit surge

 The news marks a costly challenge for competitors that will have to pour money into a logistics problem that even the king of e-commerce has yet to solve.
 Amazon expects to spend $800 million toward the shipping goal in the second quarter alone.

-“There’s a lot of error bars around this program, especially from the cost side,” Amazon’s Chief Financial Officer Brian Olsavsky told analysts on a conference call.
-“We (are) again, trying to take advantage of the fulfillment capacity and transportation capacity, especially with third-party partners, that we have.”
+“There’s a lot of error bars around this programme, especially from the cost side,” Amazon’s Chief Financial Officer Brian Olsavsky told analysts on a conference call.
+“We (are) again, trying to take advantage of the fulfilment capacity and transportation capacity, especially with third-party partners, that we have.”

 While Olsavsky did not provide a concrete timeline for the program’s rollout, he said, “We expect to make steady progress quickly and through the year.”